152 mm gun M1910/30: Development and production history

 In 1930 the modernized gun was adopted as 152-mm gun model 1910/30 (152-мм пушка образца 1910/30 годов).

 The production began in 1930 at Krasniy Putilovets plant.
 Later Barrikady and Bolshevik plants joined the production effort.
 In addition to newly built pieces, all existing M1910 guns were converted to the new standard; the conversion was finished by 1 November 1936.

 Since the upgrade of 1930 didn't address a problem of limited mobility, in 1934 additional modernization was performed, resulting in 152-mm gun M1910/34.
 In 1935 the production of M1910/30 was stopped.

 Organization and service

 According to Red Army organization, 152-mm guns were employed by corps artillery and by the Reserve of the Main Command, typically instead of 152-mm gun-howitzer M1937 (ML-20).
 Heavy gun regiments of Reserve of the Main Command had 24 pieces each.

-At the outbreak of Operation Barbarossa (Nazigermany's invasion of the Soviet Union) in June 1941, the Red Army possessed some 120–150 M1910/30s.
+At the outbreak of Operation Barbarossa (Nazi Germany's invasion of the Soviet Union) in June 1941, the Red Army possessed some 120–150 M1910/30s.
 They undoubtfully saw combat in the war, though due to their limited number the details of their service are unknown.

 One piece was captured by the Finnish Army.
 That gun is currently on display in Hämeenlinna The Artillery Museum of Finland.
 The Germans assigned the M1910/30 the designation 15.2cm K 438(r).